Welcome to today's edition of the Rush 24-7 podcast.

 And here's what they miss.

-Just a year earlier, a year prior to the election, there was no way any Republican was going to win that.
+There was no way any Republican was going to win that.

-But beyond that, Ronald Reagan's a time for choosing speech for Goldwater in the run-up to the election of 1964, actually paved the way for years of Republican dominance in governorships in state houses and at the White House for years and years and years to come.
+But beyond that, Ronald Reagan's a time for choosing speech for Goldwater in the run-up to the election of 1964 actually paved the way for years of Republican dominance in governorships, in state houses, and at the White House for years and years and years to come.

 Goldwater, yeah, lost in a landslide, but that started something in motion that ended up dwarfing the Democrat Party.

-There was a time, you may be too young to remember, there was a time the Republican Party owned California.
+There was a time, you may be too young to remember, there was a time the Republican Party owned California, and it was in my lifetime.

 When I lived in California, governors were Republican.